dawndebanik/Calli/README.md

-# Video Editor - Audio Transcription Tool
+# Calli - Audio Transcription Tool

 A professional Python tool for extracting audio from video files and generating timed transcripts using OpenAI Whisper or faster-whisper.